timiscoding/TelstraSmsApiBashScript/README.md

 ## Intro
 [Telstra SMS API](https://dev.telstra.com/content/sms-api-0) currently lets you send text messages to any Australian mobile phone number [for free for the time being as it undergoes beta testing](https://dev.telstra.com/pricing).
-100 text limit per day.
+1000 sms limit per month or 32/day.

 This script enables you to send SMS, check delivery status and any replies received.